Concussions in sport: Long-term

-Concussion may results in myriad symptoms including difficulty concentrating, focusing, and remembering, that are typically managed with rest from daily activities.
 The consensus is that concussions have negligible effect on educational performance and school grades in youth.
 However, a recent study found that male students who sustained a sports-related concussion or sports-related fracture experienced significant drops in school grades post-injury, by approximately 1.73%.
 In addition, students with a concussion or head trauma missed significantly more days of school.